Loved by learners at thousands of companies

-When done well, interacting with a computer through human language is incredibly powerful and also quite fun.
-Messaging and Voice-Controlled devices are the next big platforms, and conversational computing has a big role to play in creating engaging augmented and virtual reality experiences.
-This course will get you started on the path towards building such applications!
-There are a number of unique challenges to building these kinds of programs.
-The most obvious one is of course: how do I turn human language into machine instructions?
+Messaging and voice-controlled devices are the next big platforms, and conversational computing has a big role to play in creating engaging augmented and virtual reality experiences.
+This course will get you started on the path toward building such applications.
+There are a number of unique challenges to building these kinds of programs, like how do I turn human language into instructions for machines?
 In this course, you'll tackle this first with rule-based systems and then with machine learning.
 Some chat systems are designed to be useful, while others are just good fun.
-You will build one of each, and finally put everything together to make a helpful, friendly chatbot.
+You will build one of each and put everything together to make a helpful, friendly chatbot.
 Once you complete the course, you’ll also learn how to connect your chatbot to Facebook Messenger!